craigwh10/energy-tariff-scheduler/docs/getting-started/running-first-schedule.md

 - `action_when_cheap` is your function that is called when the half hourly period is among the cheapest
 - `action_when_expensive` is your function that is called when the half hourly period is more expensive than the cheapest
 - `pricing_strategy` is a custom class you can pass in to act on prices in a more complex way (this is covered in [custom pricing strategies](./custom-pricing-strategies.md))
+- `api_key` a secret key that gives the script access to fetch your most recent tariff (do not push this to git or share with anyone)
+- `account_number` your account number for a supported supplier and tariff

 ## When does this run?